Becoming a Police Officer

 • You must be lawfully allowed to work in the US.

-• You must have attained either your high school diploma or GED.
+• You must have earned either a high school diploma or a GED.

 • You must have a valid driver’s license.